Download and print as a PDF (546kB pdf)

 If I haven’t reached menopause yet (I am pre-menopausal), can I get treatment to stop my ovaries from making hormones?

 Yes.
-If you haven’t reached menopause, you may choose to have treatment that will stop your ovaries producing hormones.
+If you haven’t reached menopause, you may be advised to have treatment that will stop your ovaries producing hormones.

 These options include: